What is Internet privacy & why you should care

 Cookies are pieces of data installed on your browser by websites.
 They are used to track your activities across multiple sessions, for example, to remember your login credentials and to tailor advertising and content to you.
 Deleting your cookies manually through your browser can help avoid tracking, but users should know that advanced cookies (like evercookies and zombie cookies) can persist and resurrect themselves after clearing.
 When a web service asks you to accept cookies (usually in terms of “essential” or “unessential” ones), you can choose to deny the request.

-Many of these Big Tech platforms now include user privacy customization settings which can allow a limited amount of control over what kinds of data is collected.
+Adjust your settings on Google, Facebook, etc. Many of these Big Tech platforms now include user privacy customization settings which can allow a limited amount of control over what kinds of data is collected.
 This may reduce the risks of data tracking, but it certainly will not solve the problem.

-Use secure and reliable websites.
+Use secure and reliable websites

 HTTPS is an encryption protocol for the public web.
 Many sites and services now secure the content of users’ activities from end-to-end while accessing their platforms.
 Make sure any website you are visiting is secured by checking for the lock logo next to the URL in your browser.
 Using a VPN can guarantee that your data is always encrypted no matter what you access, and will make your data double encrypted in most cases.